rinosukmandityo/orm/cli/readm.md

 Generated file should overwrite existing file and should reserve any changes that has been made outside any definition create within .orm file
 ### Limitation ##
-currently only supporting for function changes made by user, any other changes will be overwritten
+currently only supporting for function and variable changes made by user, any other changes will be overwritten
 ####